J. Thomas Heflin: House years

 In 1904, Heflin was elected to the House of Representatives as a Democrat in a special election to fill the vacancy left by the death of Charles Winston Thompson.
 He defeated five other candidates in the election, including future Florida governor Sidney Johnston Catts.
 Four years later, while he was a member of the House, he shot and seriously wounded a black man who confronted him on a Washington streetcar.
 Heflin threw the victim, Lewis Lundy, off the streetcar and shot at him through the streetcar window.
 Lundy received a wound to the head, and reports vary on whether it was due to pistol-whipping by Heflin, by the fall from the streetcar, or by a bullet wound.
 A white bystander, Thomas McCreery, was wounded by a stray bullet fired by Heflin.
 Although indicted, Heflin had the charges dismissed.
 In subsequent campaigns, he bragged of the shooting as one of his major career accomplishments.

 On May 10, 1913, Heflin introduced House Resolution 103 requesting President Woodrow Wilson, members of his Cabinet, the U.S. Senate, the U.S. House of Representatives, and other federal officials to don white carnations, "or some other white flower," to honor mothers for being "the greatest source of our country’s strength and inspiration.”
 The tradition of wearing white carnations (and later red carnations) spread across the nation.
 The Willard Hotel in Washington, D.C., adorned its lobby with vases of white carnations, as did many restaurants in the capital city.
 With the positive response to the 1913 resolution, Heflin introduced formal legislation in 1914, designating the second Sunday in May, Mother’s Day.
 Heflin’s 1914 resolution made no mention of carnations, but requested that the U.S. flag be displayed at government offices, homes, and businesses across the country, “as a public expression of our love and reverence for the mothers of our country.”
 After quickly passing the House and being directed through the Senate by former Representative Morris Sheppard of Texas, the bill went to the President’s desk on May 8, and became law that same day.

+He argued for the repeal of the Fourteenth and Fifteenth amendments.